linode/docs/docs/databases/mysql/deploy-mysql-workbench-for-database-administration/index.md

     *   Default Schema - This is the default database to connect to.
 It's OK to leave this blank if you haven't created a database yet or don't want one to load by default.

         {{< note >}}
-Using MySQL Workbench with multi-factor authentication for SSH connections is not supported at this time.
+Using MySQL Workbench (currently release 8.0.13) with multi-factor authentication for SSH connections is not supported at this time.
 {{< /note >}}

 2. Once you've configured everything, click **Test Connection**.
 If you didn't save your passwords then Workbench will prompt for them.